 - Schedule exercise into your daily routine.
 Plan when you’re going to exercise and put it in your diary.

 - Find a friend to exercise with.
-This helps with motivation and invariably you enjoy it more, too.ps with motivation and invariably you enjoy it more, too.ps with motivation and invariably you enjoy it more, too.
+This helps with motivation and invariably you will enjoy it more.

 Being active is one of the best things you can do for your blood pressure.
 Ask your doctor if there are any limits to what you should try.